JModi16/Mammas-Cakes/README.md

     * [Balsamiq](https://balsamiq.com/) was used to create the wireframes to support in the design process.
     * [Pip](https://pypi.org/project/pip/) - tool for installing python packages.
     * [DPDiagram](https://dpdiagram.io) was used to design the EDR model when planning the database.
-    * The site was deployed using [Heroku](https://www.heroku.com) and the database used alongside this was PostgreSQL fro Code Institute.
+    * [Heroku](https://www.heroku.com) - Site was deployed using Heroku and the database used alongside this was PostgreSQL fro Code Institute.
     * [Favicon.io](https://favicon.io/) was used to design the favicon for the site.
     * [Cloudinary] (https://cloudinary.com/) used to transform digital images via the Heroku platform.
-    * [Chrome Developer Tools](https://developer.chrome.com/docs/devtools) was used throughout, to troubleshoot, solve bugs, test site features and responsiveness
+    * [Chrome Developer Tools](https://developer.chrome.com/docs/devtools) was used throughout, to troubleshoot, solve bugs, test site features and responsiveness.
-    * [amiresponsive](https://ui.dev/amiresponsive) was used to create the responsive screen imagery for the site.

 I decided use the built in Django instead of Django all-auth for its simplicity to manage authentication of customers.

 # Testing